(Originally published July 15, 2010)

-I wrote back: “Been out of the game too long.
+I wrote: “Been out of the game too long.
 Plus, you’re the murders and executions guy.”

-He wrote back: “I have a chick.
+He wrote: “I have a chick.
 I’ll crack em open but u gotta knock em down.”

-Son of a bitch.
-He wasn’t being unfaithful; he was trying to get me laid.
+Son of a bitch!
+He wasn’t trying to cheat, he was trying to get me laid!

-Why do I have trouble chatting with most women?
+Why do I have trouble talking with women?
 Who knows?
+(Good God…)